FaydArshan94/ryze-ai/README.md

 <br /><br />
 <hr />
 <br /><br />
-✨ The PhilosophyNo templates.
+✨ The Philosophy No templates.
 No shortcuts.This project is a rejection of cookie-cutter UI.
 Every interaction, from the rotation of the 3D orbit to the glass-like texture of the cards, is custom-coded to ensure pixel-perfect responsiveness and performance."Motion isn't just decoration; it's